alefranz/MELT/BACKLOG.md

 - A shared workflow action installs and reports the SDKs and runtimes used by validation, pack, and publish jobs so those lanes cannot diverge.

-### 6. Make the tag publishing job resolve repository-local actions - Completed
+### 6. Make the tag publishing job resolve repository-local actions - In progress

 **Scope**